Jethet/ironhack-first-project/README.md

 The third backlog item remains.
 * save player's results in an overview

-Another extra feature could be adding movement to the bialetti coffee maker, and make the game even more difficult.
+Another extra feature could be to add movement to the bialetti coffee maker, to make the game even more difficult.

 ## Link to GitHub Pages for this project